mjrtuhin/jobbar/README.md

 ## License

-This project is developed as an academic project.
-All rights reserved.
+This project is developed as MIT.

 ---